urbanopt/urbanopt-cli/docs/source/hpxml_to_openstudio.rst

 ************

 Any horizontal floor/ceiling surface that is not in contact with the ground (Slab) nor adjacent to ambient conditions above (Roof) should be specified as an ``Enclosure/FrameFloors/FrameFloor``.
+Frame floors in an attached/multifamily building that are adjacent to "other housing unit", "other heated space", "other multifamily buffer space", or "other non-freezing space" must have the ``extension/OtherSpaceAboveOrBelow`` property set to signify whether the other space is "above" or "below".

 Frame floors are primarily defined by their ``Insulation/AssemblyEffectiveRValue``.